hipstas/spokenweb/README.md

 docker run -it --name spokenweb -d -p 8887:8887 -v ~/Desktop/sharedfolder:/sharedfolder hipstas/spokenweb
 ```

+3. These commands are explained in more detail below.
 When the commands above finished running, point your browser to `http://localhost:8887` in to launch the Jupyter interface.

 ### Running with Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hipstas/spokenweb/master)